mtraver/environmental-sensor/README.md

 https://learn.adafruit.com/mcp9808-temperature-sensor-python-library/overview

 __NOTE:__ You may need to enable I<sup>2</sup>C on your board.
 For Raspberry Pi, this can be done with ``raspi-config``.
-Go to "Advanced Options" and find the "I2C" option.
+You'll find the "I2C" option under either "Advanced Options" or "Interfacing Options".

 ## Setting up Google Sheets logging